exanauts/Argos.jl/docs/src/man/overview.md

 ```

 !!! note
-    Everytime we have a new variable `x`, it is important
+    Every time we have a new variable `x`, it is important
     to refresh the cache by calling explicitly `Argos.update!(flp, x)`
     before calling the other callbacks.